Diagnosis and Treatment for Dry Eye

 The most common cause of dry eye disease is meibomian gland dysfunction or MGD.

-The meibomian glands are small oil glands located in the upper and lower eyelids and secrete oil that coats the surface of the eyes and prevents moisture from evaporating.
+The meibomian glands are small oil glands located in the upper and lower eyelids that secrete oil that coats the surface of the eyes and prevents moisture from evaporating.
 Water, oil, and mucin layers make up the tear film, and this tear film is what keeps the surface of the eye healthy.
-Meibomian gland dysfunction (MGD) occurs when the oil-producing meibomian glands are clogged and unable to create a healthy tear film to keep the eyes properly lubricated.
+MGD occurs when the oil-producing meibomian glands are clogged and unable to create a healthy tear film to keep the eyes properly lubricated.
 Symptoms of meibomian gland dysfunction (MGD) include dryness, burning, itching, sensitivity to light, watery eyes, red eyes, the development of chalazion/styes, blurry vision, and eye crusting or stickiness.

 Diabetes